Home

 Ferrite phase: C4AF, or tetracalcium aluminoferrite

 Clinker is made by combining lime and silica and also lime with alumina and iron.
-If some of the lime remains uncombined, (which it almost certainly will) we need to subtract this from the total lime content before we do the calculation.
+If some of the lime remains uncombined, (which it almost certainly will) we need to subtract this from the total lime content before we do the calculation in order to get the best estimate of the proportions of the four main clinker minerals present.
 For this reason, a clinker analysis normally gives a figure for uncombined free lime.

 The calculation is simple in principle: